kakhil2004/postman-basics-lmc/README.md

 REST APIs also organize their interfaces by resource.
 A resource is a "thing" or "object" you want to get information about or take action on (Note: resources are typically plural nouns).
 In our analogy, these are books.

-To specify which resource(s), REST provides the path parameter and query parameter, which is a way we can specify a parameter (an input) that tells us which resource we want to act on, such as a book identifier.
+To specify which resource(s), REST provides the **path parameter** and **query parameter**, which is a way we can specify a **parameter** (an input) that tells us which resource we want to act on, such as a book identifier.
 Query parameters allow filtering over an input, while path parameters typically specify a singular input field.
 In our example we can denote the query parameter as `book_id` accepting a value of 'three_little_pigs'.

 With the query parameter, a REST API could look like:
 - `GET /books/?author_id=Charles-Dickens`: Gets information about all books in the library with author "Charles-Dickens".